-The Ara Parseghian Medical Research Fund at Notre Dame is a non-profit organization dedicated to funding medical research projects to find a treatment for Niemann-Pick Type C (NPC) disease—a genetic, cholesterol storage disorder that primarily strikes children with death occurring before or during adolescence.
+The Ara Parseghian Medical Research Fund (APMRF) at Notre Dame is a non-profit organization dedicated to funding medical research projects to find a treatment for Niemann-Pick Type C (NPC) disease—a genetic, cholesterol storage disorder that primarily strikes children with death occurring before or during adolescence.

 About the Fund

 The APMRF at Notre Dame is fighting for a cure for Niemann-Pick Type C—a rare and neglected disease that effects the lives of children.

 Through gifts made to the Fund, we have provided millions of dollars in research funding around the globe that is leading towards a cure.

 Your gift helps allows you to fight for the lives of children suffering from Niemann-Pick Type C through research grants and clinical trials.